WCOV-TV

 WCOV-TV (channel 20) is a television station in Montgomery, Alabama, United States, affiliated with the Fox network.
-It is owned by Allen Media Group alongside Cozi TV affiliate WIYC (channel 48) and low-power local weather station WALE-LD (channel 17).
-The three stations share studios on WCOV Avenue in the Normandale section of Montgomery; WCOV-TV's transmitter is located southeast of Grady.
+It is owned by Gray Media alongside NBC affiliate WSFA (channel 12), Cozi TV affiliate WIYC (channel 48), Telemundo affiliate WBXM-CD (channel 15), and local weather station WALE-LD (channel 17).
+WCOV-TV, WIYC and WALE-LD share studios on WCOV Avenue in the Normandale section of Montgomery; WCOV-TV's transmitter is located southeast of Grady.

 WCOV-TV was the first television station to be built in Montgomery, beginning broadcasting on April 17, 1953.
 It was an affiliate of CBS; however, it was on the new ultra high frequency (UHF) band.
 When Montgomery's allocated very high frequency (VHF) station, WSFA-TV, began in late 1954, it immediately came to dominate the Montgomery market.
 WCOV owners attempted to have the playing field leveled by proposing either a move of WSFA-TV to UHF or of WCOV-TV to VHF, but neither was approved.
 In 1964, Gay-Bell Broadcasting acquired WCOV-TV and its associated radio stations; seeking to bolster its position, it attempted to buy WSLA, a VHF station in Selma and another CBS affiliate, but no sale ever materialized.

 In 1985, WSLA changed its call sign to WAKA and added Montgomery to its coverage area.
 Despite prior reassurances from CBS, the network informed WCOV-TV that it would discontinue its affiliation with channel 20.
 Gay-Bell sold the station to Woods Communications, which operated it as an independent station and discontinued its local newscasts before adding the new Fox network in October 1986.
 The station initially struggled before Fox programming attracted significant ratings.
 A 1996 tornado destroyed the tower from which the station broadcast in Montgomery; WCOV-TV did not return to full power until the next year.

-Allen Media acquired WCOV-TV, WIYC, and WALE-LD in 2023 from Woods Communications.
-WCOV-TV airs a 9 p.m. newscast produced by sister station WAAY-TV in Huntsville.
+Allen Media Group acquired WCOV-TV, WIYC, and WALE-LD in 2023 from Woods Communications and sold the stations to Gray Media in 2026.